michaelleonarderickson/Persona/README.md

 User Interface and Experience

     Overview of the GUI:
-        The Graphical User Interface (GUI) of Project Viddorah is designed for simplicity and ease of use, ensuring that medical providers can navigate the system effortlessly.
+        The Graphical User Interface (GUI) of Persona PHI is designed for simplicity and ease of use, ensuring that medical providers can navigate the system effortlessly.
         The interface layout is intuitive, with clear labels and logical navigation paths.

     Features and Accessibility for Medical Providers: